-After graduating from high school, he wound up in England.
+Hugh Jackman moved to England after graduating from high school.
 As an eighteen-year-old, he was hired by Uppingham School in East Midlands as an assistant housemaster.
-He spent a good deal of his time teaching physical education and coaching sports teams.
+To help make ends meet, he found work as a physical education teacher and sports coach.

 Retired housemaster, Richard Boston, remembered the youngster as a “delightful, open sort of person.
 A great communicator who would have made a brilliant schoolmaster had he continued in that direction, rather than continue acting.”